EHA-SWG Scientific Meeting "Patient-centered Geriatric Hematology"

-Hematologists, Geriatricians, Nurses, Basic researchers
+Hematologists, Geriatricians, Nurses, Basic researchers, Patient advocates

 This meeting will cover the following topics:

-- Basic research in geriatric hematology
+- Biology of geriatric hematology

-- Clinical application of geriatric hematology
+- The future in geriatric hematology

-The complete program will be published soon.
+The complete program can be found here.

 After attending this EHA-SWG Scientific Meeting, delegates will be able to: